abdessamad-commits/Basics-of-Python-for-Data-Analysis-/README.md

 # Basics-of-Python-for-Data-Analysis-
-it consists of the basic python syntax to get started in Data manipulation and analysis
+it consists of the basic python syntax to get started in Data manipulation and analysis(still in progress ,daily updates)